mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 ### ARTILLERY WEAPONS

 All weapons described in this section require the Heavy Weapons (artillery) skill to use effectively.
-All ranges are listed in kilometres.
+All ranges are listed in kilometers.
 Any range listed in parentheses is the minimum range the weapon can fire at – it may not attack any targets closer than this.
 Unless otherwise stated, artillery weapons may use the variant ammunition types found in the Specialized Ammunition chapter.
 See [[#Artillery Weapons Table]]

 > [!info]+ FORWARD OBSERVERS
 > On the battlefields of the far future, immense and powerful weapons can be deployed against the enemy.
 However, whether they be missiles or bombs from fast-flying aircraft, massive shells from artillery or apocalyptic energy blasts from orbiting spacecraft, they all still need eyes on the ground to be delivered accurately and effectively.
 This is where forward observers come in.